|Type of tour:||Guided|

 Day 8: Nakorn Sawan – Singburi (68 miles/110 km)

 Today we really start to feel we are approaching Bangkok as we see signs of industrialization, but there are still plenty of open spaces with fields as well as small towns and villages along the way.
 The ride is again on back roads that pass through many small towns.
 Don’t forget to look up and wonder at the 60-foot long reclining Buddha in Ang Thong.
-Meals: BLD.
+Breakfast, lunch, and dinner included.

 Overnight in Singburi.